amcbulao/itelective3-web/README.md

 ### [Vue.js](https://vuejs.org/)
 <img src="./images/vue-logo.png" width="100" align="right" alt="Vue.js logo." title="Vue.js logo">

-> Vue (pronounced /vjuː/, like view) is a JavaScript framework for building user interfaces.
+> Vue is a JavaScript framework for building user interfaces.
 It builds on top of standard HTML, CSS, and JavaScript and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be they simple or complex.[^3]
 ### [Node.js](https://nodejs.org/en/)
 <img src="./images/nodejs-logo.png" width="125" align="right" alt="Node.js logo." title="Node.js logo">

-> As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
-In the following "hello world" example, many connections can be handled concurrently.
-Upon each connection, the callback is fired, but if there is no work to be done, Node.js will sleep.[^4]
+> As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.[^4]

 ## About the System
-Hello World

 ### Functionalities
 The main system is designed to accomplish these basic tasks: